ayunimatulf/IDAO2020_transformer_team/README.md

    - Models
      - same as above but not used normalization
    - Result:
-     - Have same value smape as above
+     - Have same value smape as above<br>
         ![alt text](pict/3a_IDAO2020_smape.png)
 5. <b>4a_IDAO2020.ipynb</b>
     - Models